meteor/docs/source/api/tracker.md

 sources, these data sources will never cause a rerun of the enclosing computation.

+{% apibox "Tracker.inFlush" %}

+This value indicates, wether a flush is in progress or not.

 {% apibox "Tracker.active" %}

 This value is useful for data source implementations to determine